Last updated on March 14th, 2023 at 04:11 pm

-Think about topics related to your business that your target audience would search and that you’d want your business to get found for.
+Think about topics related to your business that your target audience would search and that you would want to get found for.
 Enter these words into a search engine and see what results come up.

 When you’re ready to expand on your initial broad terms, you can move on to use some keyword discovery tools.
 Enter ‘seed’ keywords into a keyword research tool to discover other keywords, common questions, and topics for your content that you might have otherwise missed.

 The latest SEO / keyword research posts talk about user intent – ie why the user is searching for a keyword.
 Are they looking for information?
 Are they ready to buy?